AJnsm/Stator/docs/documentation.md

 ```bash
 nextflow pull AJnsm/Stator -r branch
 ```
 where branch is set to either `main` (most stable) or `develop`.
 On a cluster, you need to load Singularity.
-On Eddie this is done with
+On the Edinburgh University compute cluster this is done with
 ```bash
 module load singularity
 ```
 Then, from the directory where you want the output directories to be generated, the pipeline can be run with the command:

 ```bash
 nextflow run AJnsm/Stator -r main -profile eddie_singularity -params-file params.json
 ```

-Where ```-r main ``` specifies the branch/revision, ```-profile eddie_singularity``` selects the right profile for the Eddie environment, and ```-params-file params.json``` specifies a JSON file with the necessary parameters.
+Where `-r main ` specifies the branch/revision, `profile eddie_singularity` selects the right profile for the Eddie environment, and `params-file params.json` specifies a JSON file with the necessary parameters.
 An example JSON file is provided in this repository.

 **NOTE: On a cluster, you need to make sure you are on a node that allows automated job submission.
 On Eddie these are known as the wild-west nodes.**